bytewax/bytewax/docs/examples/search_session.md

 Let's breakdown some of the details here.

-One of Bytewax's cool powers is givving you a high level control over the concept of time in your execution via attaching a kind of timestamp called an **epoch** to each **item** of input data.
+One of Bytewax's cool powers is giving you a high level control over the concept of time in your execution via attaching a kind of timestamp called an **epoch** to each **item** of input data.